Free Carpet Information and Buying Guide

 New Carpet Shedding and Fuzzing?

 The carpet store says it is because it is a heavy nylon carpet and it will stop fuzzing shedding in a couple of more months.
 I paid a lot of money for this new carpet.
 What's up with this carpet shedding?

 You bought a nylon carpet made from Staple Fibers.
 These are short lengths of nylon fiber, usually about 8 inches long that are weaved together to make the strand.
 Some of these short fibers come loose fairly easily when the carpet is new.
 Just rubbing your hand across the carpet pile will loosen up some fuzz.

 Better quality carpets are made of a continuous filament nylon, one long extruded strand.
 These carpets are labeled CF or BCF for "Continuous Filament".
 You wouldn't have a lot loose fibers with a carpet made with a continuous filament.

 Q. How to know if you're getting a good deal on carpet?

-You wouldn't.
-There is no carpet blue book and there are literally thousands of carpet styles and colors and they are constantly changing everyday.
+It's not easy.
+There is no carpet blue book and there are literally thousands of carpet styles and colors and they are constantly changing the prices.
 There are no carpet magazines that have a list of current carpet styles and colors that I am aware of.
 The carpet you can buy today may not be available tomorrow!

 My website offers the best and most complete information to help consumers obtain a square deal on carpet.
 Until now, all carpet buying consumers could hope to do was to shop around from one store to another to hopefully find another similar or identical products to be able to compare prices.
 It is very time consuming and not easy to compare by any means.
 I have tried to help by providing unbiased carpet information and make a short list of flooring dealers that I believe are honest and reputable.